unicef/publicgoods-toolkit/adoptability.md

   A good example of a [clearly documented process is from the Fedora Project](https://fedoraproject.org/wiki/Security_Bugs), whose Fedora Linux is part of the DPG Resources collection.
+The DHIS2 DPG also publishes a [clear process for reporting vulnerabilities](https://dhis2.org/security).

   **KEY RECOMMENDATION**: Look at the project's web site or documentation to see what it says about reporting security